luyadev/luya/docs/guide1.0/ngrest-model.md

 #### Pointers and ngRestConfig

 There are 4 specific pointers you can use to configure.
-A pointer as like a section of your config:* config eingestellt werden können.
+A pointer as like a section of your config:

 |Pointer Name   |Description
 |---       |---